approach0/docs/content/en/internals.md

 ## Internals

-To start describe our internals, let us make it clear our dependency structure:
+To start describing our internals, let us make it clear on our dependency structure:

 ![](../static/dep.png)